junqing-zhang/junqing-zhang.github.io/_posts/2019-04-13-blog-post-tools.md

 * Activepresenter
   * A very good tool to create demonstration video.
 The layout is very similar to Powerpoint so it is very easy to use.
 Free version available.
   * Link: [https://atomisystems.com/activepresenter/](https://atomisystems.com/activepresenter/){:target="_blank"}

+ LaTex
+  * If you are using Latex with Windows, I strongly suggest to use the combination of Miktex+TeXnicCenter+Sumatra PDF viewer
+   * Download Link: [http://www.texniccenter.org/download/](http://www.texniccenter.org/download/){:target="_blank"}